-Our Native American room stands in homage to Navajo crafters of rugs, blankets, and silver turquoise jewelry – artifacts that are central to the national cultural narrative of the Navajo people – their triumphs and unbearable tragedies.
+Our Native American room stands in homage to Cherokee and Navajo crafters of rugs, blankets, and silver turquoise jewelry – artifacts that are central to the national cultural narrative of the Cherokee and Navajo people – their triumphs and unbearable tragedies.

 Visit our extensive collection of basketry including Cherokee, Navajo, Hopi, coastal Carolina sweetgrass, and pine needle weaving.
 The handiwork speaks to the need for utilitarian implements, the historical necessity of making them from what you have on hand, and the vision to turn them into incredible works of art!

 Revolutionary and Civil War History

 The Shelton House has a huge collection of quilts, coverlets, and other handicrafts.
 Our quilt collection alone includes items from [possibly] 1805 to 2012.
 In the Quilt Room, you’ll find a 1876 dressmaker’s pattern for cutting dresses, a 1872 Wheeler Wilson sewing machine, and a great display of hand sewn, woven, crocheted, tatted, and other hand crafted items .
 In the Shelton House bedroom is a quilt made in 1853 by a 12-year old girl.

 In addition we have early Seagrove pottery, early Brasstown wood carvings, and quilts and coverlets from the 19th through the 21st centuries.